zarhus/docs/docs/getting-started/verification.md

 * Serial communication devices, refer to [your target page](../supported-targets/targets.md) and check how to establish serial communication with your target;
-* A cable for ethernet connection with your target.
+* A cable for Ethernet connection with your target.

 ## Verification